 Robert Nelsen has served as a member of our board of directors since May 2015.
 Mr. Nelsen co-founded ARCH Venture Partners, L.P., a venture capital firm focused on early-stage technology companies, in 1986 and has served as a Managing Director of ARCH Venture Partners or its affiliated entities since 1994.
-Mr. Nelsen has served on the board of directors of Vir Biotechnology, Inc. since January 2017, Unity Biotechnology company, and currently serves on the board of directors of a number of private companies.
-Mr. Nelsen previously served on the board of directors of a number of private companies.
-Mr. Nelsen previously served on the board of directors of a number of private companies.
-Mr. Nelsen previously served on the board of directors of a number of public biotechnology companies, Inc. from 2007 to June 2017, Fate Therapeutics, Inc. from 2007 to June 2014, Syros Pharmaceuticals, Inc. from 2012 to June 2018, Sage Therapeutics, Inc. from 2013 to March 2016, Juno Therapeutics, Inc. from 2013 to March 2018 (until it was acquired by Celgene Corporation), Bellerophon Therapeutics, Inc. from January 2018 to December 2018 (prior to its initial public offering).
+Mr. Nelsen currently serves on the board of directors of Vir Biotechnology, Inc., Sana Biotechnology, Lyell Immunopharma, Revolution Healthcare Acquisition Corp, and as chairman of Hua Medicine, Inc., each a public biotechnology company, and currently serves on the board of directors of a number of private companies.
+Mr. Nelsen previously served on the board of directors of a number of public biotechnology companies, including Beam Therapeutics, Inc. from June 2017 to June 2011, Unity Biotechnology, Inc. from 2015 to December 2020, Agios Pharmaceuticals, Inc. from 2007 to June 2017, Fate Therapeutics, Inc. from 2007 to June 2014, Syros Pharmaceuticals, Inc. from 2012 to June 2018, Sage Therapeutics, Inc. from 2013 to March 2016, Juno Therapeutics, Inc. from 2013 to March 2018 (until it was acquired by Celgene Corporation), Bellerophon Therapeutics, Inc. from 2014 to November 2015, Sienna Biopharmaceuticals, Inc. from 2015 to September 2018 and Gossamer Bio, Inc. from 2017 to December 2018 (prior to its initial public offering).
 He previously served as a trustee of the Fred Hutchinson Cancer Research Institute and the Institute for Systems Biology, and was a member of the board of directors of the National Venture Capital Association.
 Mr. Nelsen received his M.B.A. from the University of Chicago and his B.S. from the University of Puget Sound with majors in Economics and Biology.